-1. By mail, with the membership number and signature included and cast on standard size postcards, indicating the member's choice of candidates and must be signed by the member.
+1. By mail.
+Upon written request, the Secretary will mail ballots (standard-size postcards), which include voting instructions, the membership number, the member's choice of candidates and must be signed by the member.
 Any member shall be entitled to write in the name of any member in good standing as his or her choice for Trustee.

 All ballots must be received no later than the date set forth in the notice of election.
 Ballots not in accordance with the above shall be invalid.

-Ballots shall be mailed to and tabulated by an independent third party prescribed by the trustees.
-The member who receives the greatest number of votes cast for the open Trustee position shall be declared elected.
-The results shall be communicated to the President, Secretary, and Membership Chairperson to ensure no conflict of interest or tampering
+Ballots shall be mailed or submitted through a secure electronic process and tabulated by an independent third party prescribed by the Trustees.
+The candidates who receive the greatest number of votes cast for the open Trustee positions shall be declared elected.
+The results shall be communicated to the President, Secretary, and Membership Chairperson to ensure no conflict of interest or tampering.

 Section 5 - Notice of Election Results